-Al Spotlight: Scammers will use their full arsenal of schemes supported by a mix of Al technologies-advanced phishing messages, voice cloning, deepfakes, and more-to acquire credit card and personal information.
+AI Spotlight: Scammers will use their full arsenal of schemes supported by a mix of AI technologies-advanced phishing messages, voice cloning, deepfakes, and more-to acquire credit card and personal information.

-9. Business Email Compromise Scams:
+9. Business Email Compromise Scams

-In 2023, 11.2 million (19.2%) of Americans age 65+ were still working or actively seeking work.
-And scammers took aim at older adults at work via business email compromise scams, also known as email account compromise scams.
+In 2023, 11.2 million (19.2%) of Americans age 65 and older were still working or actively seeking work.2 And scammers took aim at older adults at work via business email compromise scams, also known as email account compromise scams.

-Depending on the fact that most people rely on email to conduct professional business, scammers send email messages that appear as normal job tasks from known sources.
+Depending on the fact that most people rely on email to conduct professional business, scammers send email messages that appear as normal job tasks from known sources, but the truth is it's anything but business as usual.
 For example, the scammer may email an invoice while posing as a vendor your company regularly works with.
 Except this time, they have sent an updated payment link or perhaps a new mailing address for you to mail the check.